Hrazdan (river): Development

 The lake waters have been used for irrigation since the 19th century, and from early 20th century hydro-power development has also been implemented.
 The lake waters were planned to be used through the river for irrigating 100000 ha in the Ararat Valley out of which an irrigation of 80000 ha was created.
 The hydro-power development was planned on the river as the Sevan–Hrazdan Cascade involving seven schemes in a 70 km stretch of the river with a total installed capacity of 560 MW with mean annual energy generation of around 500 million kilowatt hours; it is the largest hydro-power generating scheme in Armenia.
 This scheme was implemented between 1930 and 1962.
 These are small- and medium-size projects built as run-of-the river power plants.
 The seven power stations are: Sevan HEP with installed capacity of 34.2 MW with two units completed in 1949; the Hrazdan HEP of 81.6 MW with two units commissioned in 1959; the Argel HEP with installed capacity of 224 MW completed in 1953; the Arzni HEP with capacity of 70.6 MW with installation of 3 units commissioned in 1956; the Kanaker HEP with installed capacity of 100 MW with 6 units completed in 1936; the Yerevan-1 HEP commissioned in 1962 with installation of 44 MW with 2 units; and the Yerevan-3 with capacity of 5 MW with one unit commissioned in 1960.
 However, priority of release of water from the lake is for irrigation and accordingly the power stations are operated.

 The civil works involved construction of diversion works, open canals or tunnels and power house which over the years were in need of substantial rehabilitation as they were all built around the middle of the twentieth century.
 In 2003, the International Energy Corporation", a Closed Joint Stock Company, acquired the projects from the Public Services Regulatory Commission of the country under a license No. 0108 for generation of electrical energy.
 Right from the time of acquisition they started rehabilitating the projects to maximize power generation.
 The works were completed during 2004.
 The works were carried out under a US$25 million loan from the Asian Development Bank.

 River pollution

 The river water is polluted by effluent flows from agricultural, commercial, industrial, and residential development, but particularly by the untreated wastewater from Yerevan.
 This affects the water quality in the river with dissolved oxygen (DO) levels (less than 5% of the saturated dissolved oxygen level) remaining much lower than the permissible limits.
 A study carried out in 2008 indicates that a 16 km stretch of the river, from 2 km upstream of the Yerevan wastewater outfalls to 14 km below, is insufficiently aerated to provide a healthy environment for aquatic life.

+A study assessing the river's ecological state from 2016 to 2018 found a significant degradation in water quality as the river flows downstream, primarily due to the influx of untreated municipal, agricultural, and industrial wastewater.